DB session records are only created when users authenticate

 includeLibs.user_sestest = fileadmin/user_sestest.php page.5 = USER_INT page.5.userFunc = user_sestest

 The output will display previous and new value (time stamp actually).
 With older TYPO3 code both values were shown.
 Current trunk shows only the new value (old one is always empty).

 #5 Updated by Christian Hernmarck over 8 years ago

 this bug/topic is important - I upgraded to Typo3 4.0.10, 4.1.8 and 4.2.4 (several installations on several servers) and later realized that the shop is not working anymore (basket always empty).

 Maybe my fault (I didn't check everything on the new version) - but it seems that the updates are more and more problematic...

-#10 Updated by Helmut Hummel about 8 years ago
+#10 Updated by Helmut Hummel over 8 years ago

 I'm not too happy about storing every anonymous session into the database.
 This could lead to a serious performance impact an high traffic sites.

 So, I would vote for solution #1 to avoid unnecessary load on the server.